liborty/rstats/README.md

 ## Trait VecVec

 Relationships between n vectors (in d dimensions).
 This is the main original contribution of this library.
-True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`, optionally boosted by a secant method `smedian`.
-These algorithms both solve Weiszfeld's convergence and stability problems in the neighbourhood of existing set points.
+True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`.
+This algorithm solves Weiszfeld's convergence and stability problems in the neighbourhood of existing set points.

 * sums of distances, eccentricity (radius) measure,
 * centroid, medoid, outliers, true geometric median,